 We decided to get together to develop all kinds of voice & fax communication applications for the ISDN-network and have done so ever since.
-In present years we have migrated lots of our business over to use VoIP instead of ISDN, but the general direction which started 20 years ago is still the same.
+In present years we have migrated almost all of our business over to VoIP instead of ISDN, but the general direction which started 20 years ago is still the same.

 Late in 2001, I was introduced to a very special girl: Sonja.
 We were set up by a common friend of ours and we soon found ourselves to be the perfect match 🙂

 Sonja who has a classical vocal training and piano lessons, bewitched me amongst other things also with her beautiful voice.

 The next stage of my life had started and one of the “collaterals” was that my previous interest in creating music had reawoken.

-In a pretty short timeframe I got to be some kind of “gearjunky”, getting together all that is necessary to create our own project-studio: synthesizers, stagepianos, microphones, outboard-equipment, converters, studio-monitors, mixing-consoles and a pretty decent number of musical software (like Cubase, virtual instruments, virtual effects) started to accumulate.
+In a pretty short timeframe I got to be some kind of “gearjunkie”, getting together all that is necessary to create our own project-studio: synthesizers, stagepianos, microphones, outboard-equipment, converters, studio-monitors, mixing-consoles and a pretty decent number of musical software (like Cubase, virtual instruments, virtual effects) started to accumulate.